goldschmidtj/slate/source/index.html.md

 # Versioning

 We use versioning to roll out new API features and ensure our versions are backwards compatible.
 The current version is 2018-10-21 (v1).
-Read our API upgrades guide to see our API changelog and to learn more about backwards compatibility.

-To set the API version on a specific request, send a Vandelay-Version header.

 # Authentication